 Wait.
 I'm not done ranting about Milano Centrale: Someone thought it was a good idea to remove almost all the benches from the platforms.
 Ummm… why?
 You see, I had expected trouble getting through the barrier and thus have passed it with quite a bit of contingency buffer.
 Making people similarly concerned stand for half an hour or so is not likely to improve their moods, not to mention their regard for the checkpoints.

-If you ever find ourself in the same situation in Milano Central, here's a pro tip: There are a few seats at the very right end of the platform hall.
+If you ever find ourself in the same situation in Milano Centrale, here's a pro tip: There are a few seats at the very right end of the platform hall.

 A stampede of trolleys (18:15)